Dougram in brief

 光の戦士 (hikari no senshi).
 Aired 1981-10-23.

 The last shot of the opening credits sequence is a continuation of the first.
 While the final line of the lyrics reiterates the title of the series, the wind plays dramatically with the standing boy’s green blanket, finally tearing it away to reveal that he too is armed.
-The camera now performs the equivalent of a complicated crane movement and change of focal length, first losing the boy completely to momentarily show nothing but the cliff face beneath his feet, then zooming out and changing its apparent elevation so as to keep the cliff face occupying just the lower sixth of the frame while revealing the Dougram behind the boy.
+The camera now performs the equivalent of a complicated crane movement and change of focal length, first losing the boy completely to momentarily show nothing but the cliff face beneath his feet, then zooming out and changing its apparent elevation so as to keep the cliff face occupying just the lower sixth of the frame while revealing a humanoid vehicle, the Dougram, behind the boy.
 All six of his comrades run up and jump for joy while the boy fires into the air.
 Freeze frame, fade to black.

 The first shot of the first episode is of two suns, the camera tilting down over the wreckage of a military vehicle, recalling the wreckage of the Yamato in Space Battleship Yamato (1974).
 The narrator reads a poem, likening the wreckage to a dead wolf and a dead lion.
 It is anatomically complete but posed in an awkward sitting position, like a man asleep at the bottom of a wet trench in WW1, uncomfortable but unwilling to lie down.
 It is not the same sitting position as that of the boy in the credits.